jezebelatucsd/cse15l-lab-reports/lab-report-5-week-10.md

 # Lab Report 5 by Jezebel Yangari
-# Note: I completed this to the best of my ability, but I have noticed that fellow students with submissions similar or even less info than me have more points.
-I just hope that my grade in the class does not drop by virtue of who is grading my report that day.

 * I searched through the results manually in order to find the different outputs.